Scanning strategies

 Testing and monitoring different versions of your code

-Across the software engineering lifecycle its important that continuous testing is separated from what is monitored and reported on regularly.
+Across the software engineering lifecycle it is important that continuous testing is separated from what is monitored and reported on regularly.
 Often, engineering organizations want to test each and every change that enters a code base, but if security teams reported on each test they would quickly find themselves overwhelmed with noise.
 Endor Labs enables teams to separate what should be reported on relative to what should be tested but not reported on.
 Endor Labs allows teams to select reporting strategies for their software applications when integrated into CI/CD pipelines.

 Here are the primary scanning and reporting strategies: